vatpac-technology/sops/docs/terminal/perth.md

     <span class="hotline">**PHD** -> **PHA**</span>: "FD123, A090"

 #### Between PHR and TCU
+Voiceless coordination is in place for aircraft arriving YPPH via the SOLUS STAR in Class E airspace, and assigned `A090`.

 Standard [Radar to TCU](../controller-skills/coordination.md#radar-position-tcu-controllers) coordination for each aircraft transiting between Class G and CTA (or vice versa).

 !!! note